 6. Condensate Drainage

-If your home has a furnace that vents out the side of the house, examine if anything could be blocking the intake or exhaust.
-Confirm the space is clear of leaves, animal nests, or snow/ice.
+If your home has a furnace that vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
+Make sure the area doesn’t have leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function

 Your heating and air conditioning system naturally loses energy efficiency over time.
-This loss of efficiency is due to several reasons, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
+This loss of efficiency is due to many factors, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
 Keeping your heating system maintained with routine professional tune-ups can virtually eliminate these factors.
-During your tune-up, your maintenance technician will clean and check over your unit, identifying areas of corrosion.
+During your tune-up, your maintenance technician will clean and check over your furnace, identifying areas of wear and tear.
 They can identify failing parts in need of replacement before they become a serious problem.
 A tune-up alone will sometimes instantly improve energy efficiency by up to 30%.
-You’ll also enjoy cleaner air and a cleaner house because your HVAC equipment will be distributing clean air through a clean air filter.
+You’ll also enjoy cleaner air and a cleaner home because your HVAC equipment will be distributing clean air through a clean air filter.
 Perhaps one of the best benefits you’ll enjoy following a fall furnace or AC tune-up is decreased utility bills.
-A poorly-maintained HVAC system must work overtime to heat and cool your home, while a furnace or air conditioner that has been finely tuned can take less energy to maintain indoor comfort.
+A poorly-maintained HVAC system must work much harder to heat and cool your home, while a furnace or air conditioner that has been finely tuned can take less energy to maintain indoor comfort.
 Because your heating system operates more efficiently, it will deliver superior heating at lower cost than you otherwise may have had through the winter season.
 A Longer-Lasting HVAC System

 If you’re wondering how much a furnace tune up costs, you can rest easy knowing it’s not going to force an early withdrawal you’re your 401k.
 Often we have special offers in your local area that you can use to justify your next Starbucks run.